Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Related Work

-In a democracy that values free speech, public participation in decision-making via deliberation is considered a social good~\cite{smallPolisEscalarDeliberacion2021}.
-One classic concern of HCI research has thus been how to design systems that can support public deliberation among users with diverse, possibly conflicting, perspectives~\cite{kripleanSupportingReflectivePublic2012}.
-One such approach was recently termed \textit{bridging systems}, or systems that, ``increase mutual understanding and trust across divides, creating space for productive conflict, deliberation, or cooperation''~\cite{ovadyaBridgingSystemsOpen2023}.
-Such systems can be built with various goals in mind, such as finding common ground between peace-builders in armed conflict~\cite{konyaUsingCollectiveDialogues2025}, or facilitating participatory approaches to allocate public funding~\cite{yangBridgingVotingDeliberation2025}.
-CCS can be viewed as highly distributed deliberation systems that aim to allow more informed public participation in social media.
-Community Notes, X's CCS implementation, is one such system.
-Indeed, according to its creators, Community Notes was designed to identify crowdsourced content (\textit{notes}), ``that both inform understanding (decrease propensity to agree with a potentially misleading claim) and are seen as helpful by a diverse population of users''~\cite{wojcikBirdwatchCrowdWisdom2022b}.
-CCS thus reflect a long-standing HCI concern with designing systems that support civic deliberation, adapting these ideas to meet the scale, speed, and additional challenges of major social media platforms.
+In a democracy that values free speech, public participation in civil discussion is considered a social good~\cite{smallPolisEscalarDeliberacion2021}.
+One classic concern of HCI research has thus been how to design systems that can support public discussion among users with diverse, possibly conflicting, perspectives~\cite{kripleanSupportingReflectivePublic2012,wohnHowHandleOnline2017}.
+CCS are an example of such a system.
+Like past public discussion systems, CCS provide a form of \textit{content moderation} that encourages certain types of participation and discourages others~\cite{grimmelmann2015virtues}.
+Content moderation can take different approaches: it can be ``top-down,'' where platforms make moderation decisions~\cite{gillespieCustodiansInternetPlatforms2018,gillespieNotRecommendReduction2022}, or ``bottom-up,'' where users do~\cite{seeringReconsideringSelfModerationRole2020,lloyd25,lloydAIRulesCharacterizing2025,fieslerRedditRulesCharacterizing2018}.
+Additionally, moderation can be human-powered, or use varying degrees of automation to keep up with large volumes of content~\cite{vaccaroContestabilityContentModeration2021,gorwa20}.
+Community Notes, X's CCS implementation, incorporates all of these approaches: it uses a centralized algorithm to aggregate moderation feedback that is sourced from users and, as of late 2025, user-created AI note writers\footnote{\url{https://x.com/CommunityNotes/status/1940132205486915917}}.
+X's Community Notes could be seen as an example of a \textit{bridging system}, or an automated system designed to ``increase mutual understanding and trust across divides, creating space for productive conflict, deliberation, or cooperation''~\cite{ovadyaBridgingSystemsOpen2023}.
+Indeed, according to its creators, Community Notes was designed to identify crowdsourced content (notes) ``that both inform understanding (decrease propensity to agree with a potentially misleading claim) and are seen as helpful by a diverse population of users''~\cite{wojcikBirdwatchCrowdWisdom2022b}.
+CCS thus reflect a long-standing HCI concern with designing systems that support civil discussion through content moderation, adapting these ideas to meet the scale and speed of major social media platforms.